Director of Music: Dr Charlotte Exon

 At Downe House, it is our belief that music transforms lives!

 In addition to the wealth of extra-curricular opportunities, all pupils in Remove (Year 7) and Lower Fourth (Year 9) have an academic music lesson each week.
 These lessons are designed to develop the interconnected skills of listening, performing, composing and appraising.

 In both Remove and Lower Fourth, pupils take a written examination which assesses their understanding of topics and concepts covered.
 This also prepares them well for the style of listening examinations that are used at GCSE and A Level.

 In the Remove, pupils cover a number of topics to develop their understanding of how music and its building blocks work.
 Pupils study the Elements of Music, the Development of the Orchestra and Music from Africa.
 During the year they will listen to great pieces as well as develop their performing and composing skills.

-In Lower Fourth, pupils build on these skills and understandings through the study of Minimalism and Film Music.
+In Lower Fourth, pupils build on their skills and understanding through the study of Minimalism and Film Music.
 Pupils compose their own pieces using Sibelius software.

 Music can be taken as an option subject in Upper Fourth and lesson time increases to a double each week.
 We select topics specifically to prepare pupils who are experienced musicians wishing to continue studying Music at GCSE and even A Level, but which also remain relevant and useful to pupils who are not progressing to these courses.